zerospiel/docs/docs/admin/kof/kof-alerts.md

 3. The same Prometheus UI link is sent to receiver like Slack in `generatorURL` field, as shown in the [Alertmanager Demo](#alertmanager-demo).

-Prometheus UI looks like this:
+The Prometheus UI looks like this:

 ![prom-ui](../../assets/kof/prom-ui--2025-06-09.png)